texasbaptists/new-vagrant/README.md

 This project uses the domain `sandbox.test`.
 If you want to use another domain replace all instances of `sandbox.test` with the desired domain in the instructions below.

+This project assumes you use `/web` as the root directory for each domain.
+If you use something else, update lines `11` and `39` in the `site-config` script.

 ### 1. Click `Use this template` and create a new project git repo

 ### 2. Clone your new project to your local computer.